protobufjs/protobuf.js/README.md

 usage: pbjs [options] file1.proto file2.json ...  (or)  other | pbjs [options] -
 ```

-For production environments it is recommended to bundle all your .proto files to a single .json file, which reduces the number of network requests and parser invocations required:
+For production environments it is recommended to bundle all your .proto files to a single .json file, which minimizes the number of network requests and avoids any parser overhead (hint: works with just the [light library](#distributions)):

 ```
 $> pbjs -t json file1.proto file2.proto > bundle.json